jerseycheese/BootHillGM/Docs/UserStories.md

   **Status:** Not yet implemented.

 ### Inventory and Economy
-- [x] As a player, I want to view my character's inventory so that I know what items I have available.
-  **Test Plan:**
-  - Verify that all items in the inventory are displayed correctly
-  - Test adding and removing items from the inventory
-  - Ensure the inventory display updates in real-time based on narrative actions **Status:** Implemented.
-Inventory component has been added to the game session.

-- [x] As a player, I want to use items from my inventory so that I can interact with the game world.
-  **Test Plan:**
-  - Test using different types of items through the Use button
-  - Verify that items are removed from inventory when used
-  - Ensure that items can't be used if they're not in the inventory **Status:** Implemented.
-Item usage is now handled through dedicated Use buttons with proper state management.

-- [ ] As a player, I want to see short descriptions of items in my inventory, so I can understand their purpose and any gameplay-relevant stats.
+- As a player, I want to see short descriptions of items in my inventory, so I can understand their purpose and any gameplay-relevant stats.
   **Test Plan:**
   - Verify that each item in the inventory has a short description
   - Verify that item effects are applied correctly